Radiological Contaminants In Water: How To Remove Radiation From The Water?

 Radiological Contaminants In Water How To Remove Radiation From The Water

-In a nutshell, the radiation associated with most water sources is such a small proportion of the standard background that all humans are exposed to that it makes it difficult to measure the health effects with conviction.
+In a nutshell, the radiation associated with most water sources is a small proportion of the standard background that all humans are exposed to, making it difficult to measure the health effects with conviction.
 However, in some water supplies, the radium can reach concentrations that can pose risks of bone cancer to whoever is exposed.

 To protect loved ones from the ill effects of radiation, you should invest in a water filter such as the Berkey Water Filtration System.
 With this unit, the family is protected from radiological harm.